reuk/wayverb/readme.md

 * for next fortnight
     * listen to something
     * some way of listening to the two models together
+        * move scenedata to common
+        * move cl_common OUT of common

 MAYBE
 =====